kartonfarkas/api_docs/source/integrations/implementation_guide.rst

 Center <http://emarsys-dev.readthedocs.org/integrations/automation_center/node_registering_your_service.html>`_ for
 instructions).

-The Automation Center program can trigger the partner service as a part of the program (see `Trigger endpoint
+The Automation Center program can trigger the partner service as a part of the program (see `Trigger Endpoint
 <http://emarsys-dev.readthedocs.org/integrations/automation_center/node_trigger_endpoint.html>`_).

 .. image:: /_static/images/AC.png

 The Automation Center will trigger a particular resource (e.g. an SMS campaign in the SMS Node).
-To select this resource, the partner service has to attain the `Resource options endpoint
+To select this resource, the partner service has to attain the `Resource Options Endpoint
 <http://emarsys-dev.readthedocs.org/integrations/automation_center/node_resource_options_endpoint.html>`_.

 .. image:: /_static/images/sms_campaign.png